SeisComP/seiscomp/doc/base/tutorials/upgrading.rst

 .. code-block:: sh

    seiscomp stop
-   mysql -u sysop -p -D seiscomp -e 'source /home/sysop/seiscomp/share/db/migrations/mysql/0_10_to_0_11.sql;' seiscomp update-config seiscomp start
+   mysql -u sysop -p -D seiscomp -e 'source /home/sysop/seiscomp3/share/db/migrations/mysql/0_10_to_0_11.sql;' seiscomp update-config seiscomp start

 Using the migration scripts provides a more user friendly way than copying the lines of mysql code from the changelog.
-In later versions we might add the option to automatically run the migrations.
+In future versions we might add the option to automatically run the migrations.

 .. warning::